-The supervisor offers many services to assist in the detection and processing of abnormal conditions during the execution of the system.
-Certain types of abnormal conditions are detected by the hardware and cause program interruptions to occur (for example, if an attempt is made to execute an instruction with an invalid operation code).
-Other abnormal conditions are detected by the software (for example, an attempt to open a data set which is not defined to the system causes an ABEND to be issued by the Open routine).
+The supervisor offers many services to assist in the detection and processing of abnormal conditions during system execution.
+Certain types of abnormal conditions are detected by the hardware and cause program interruptions to occur (for example, an attempt to execute an instruction with an invalid operation code).
+Other abnormal conditions are detected by the software (for example, an attempt to open a data set that is not defined to the system causes an ABEND to be issued by the Open routine).